syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Adding record in child grid

-Adding a record in a child grid within the Syncfusion ASP.NET MVC Grid component is useful when you want to provide the ability to add new records to the child grid.
+Adding a record in a child grid within the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid component is useful when you want to provide the ability to add new records to the child grid.
 This feature allows you to input and save additional data specific to each parent row.

 To maintain the parent-child relationship in the Grid when adding a record to the child grid, you need to set the value for the `QueryString` in the added data.
 This can be done using the [ActionBegin](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionBegin) event.